Concept Medical Group Earns Great Place To Work® Certification for the Second Consecutive Year - www.lokmattimes.com

 Concept Medical Group Earns Great Place To Work® Certification for the Second Consecutive Year

-Surat (Gujarat) [India], November 25: Concept Medical Group, a global leader in advanced drug-delivery technologies and minimally invasive medical devices, ...
+PNN Surat (Gujarat) [India], December 1: Concept Medical Group, a global leader in advanced drug-delivery technologies and minimally invasive ...

 This back-to-back certification reflects the Group's unwavering commitment to fostering a workplace built on trust, safety, fairness, pride, and camaraderie, as demonstrated by exceptionally high employee sentiment scores across multiple parameters.